groundhoggwp/holler-box/readme.txt

 == Description ==

-Holler Box is a popup and banner plugin that gives eCommerce store owners everything they need to collect leads and generate more sales.
+Holler Box is a popup and banner plugin for people who sell stuff online with WooCommerce or Easy Digital Downloads.

-Using WooCommerce, Easy Digital Downloads, GiveWP, or a membership plugin?
-Holler Box is for you.

-Our popups are focused on shops that want to grow their email list, and convert more visitors into customers.

-**Webinar and Event Announcements**

-Announce an event to your visitors in a subtle popup, with a link to register for the event.

-**Promote discounts and sales**

-Get the most out of your discount or promotion by announcing it in a banner or popup.

-**Grow your email list**

-Choose from a variety of popup types and templates to get more leads.
-Integrate with your favorite email provider.

-**Integrate With Your Membership Plugin**

-Holler Box integrates with your favorite membership plugin to show announcements to members, hide content based on level, and more.
+It’s lightweight and easy to use, unlike other complex popup building tools.

+Holler Box is trusted by some of the best brands in WordPress, like Memberpress, SearchWP, Slocum Studio, Pixel Jar, and more.

+If one of these describes you…

+- I need a popup or content upgrade form to collect more emails.
+- I need a header banner or popup to promote my sale.
+- I have an event I want my customers to know about without being annoying.
+- I want to show that other people are buying to create FOMO.
+- I need a popup plugin for my store that doesn’t suck.

+…Holler Box can help.

-### Included for free
+## Included for free

 - Add unlimited popups
 - Exit-intent popups